Tetanus is a serious bacterial infection that affects your nervous system and muscles, especially in your jaw and neck.

 Tetanus is not contagious from person to person.
 The infection occurs worldwide, but is more common in hot, damp climates with rich soil.
 It’s also more common in densely populated areas.

-Tetanus affects the nerves that control your muscles, which can lead to difficulty swallowing as well as spasms and stiffness in various muscles, especially those in your jaw, abdomen, chest, back, and neck.
+Tetanus affects the nerves that control your muscles, which can lead to difficulty swallowing.
+You may also experience spasms and stiffness in various muscles, especially those in your jaw, abdomen, chest, back, and neck.

-Your doctor will perform a physical examination to check for symptoms of tetanus, such as muscle stiffness and painful spasms.
+Your doctor will perform a physical exam to check for symptoms of tetanus, such as muscle stiffness and painful spasms.

 Your doctor will also base a tetanus diagnosis on your immunization history.
-If you have not been immunized against tetanus or are overdue for a booster shot, you are at higher risk for tetanus.
+You’re at a higher risk of tetanus if you haven’t been immunized or if you’re overdue for a booster shot.

 - antibiotics such as penicillin to kill the bacteria in your system